ml4jarchive/gpt-3-mock-api/README.md

 Requires Java 8 or later.

-The mock server can be run via the following command from this directory:
+The mock server can be clone and run via the following commands:

 ```
 $ git clone https://github.com/ml4j/gpt-3-mock-api.git